dencangan/flask-mongo-authentication/README.md

 # flask-mongo
-Web application created using Flask framework and MongoDB.
-This is a skeleton project integrating the Flask framework with MongoDB unlike using traditional relational databases like SQlite3.
+This is a skeleton web application integrating the Flask framework with MongoDB unlike using traditional relational databases like SQlite3.
 This project assumes that you have some basic knowledge in MongoDB (PyMongo collections) and Flask.

 #### TODO
 - Dockerise the app